behnazkhoshnood/Nonogram-puzzle/README.md

 ### **Acknowledgements**

 1. A special thanks to my mentor, Rohit Sharma, for his valuable feedback during mentoring sessions.

-1. A special thanks to my friend Amir Monshi for helping me with some of the codes related to google map API.

 1. Also, I like to thank all of the Code Institute support groups.